|Type of role||Teaching and education|

 |Application Closing Date|

-Teacher Training Colleges and Education Development Centres will host you as a volunteer.
-As a specialist in early years education you'll advise methodology tutors how to train students in active and child-centred methods of teaching.
-You'll support and offer training to in-service teachers on active methods and resource development.
-You'll monitor and report the inputs and outputs of programme interventions.
-The emphasis of your position will depend on the key objectives of the local partner.
+As a specialist in Early Years Education you will advise local tutors on how to train students in active and Child-Centred teaching methods.
+You will support and offer training to in-service teachers on active methods and resource development.
+You will monitor and report the inputs and outputs of programme interventions.

 Skills, qualifications and experience